 - Bats prefer diverse habitats with a mixture of woodlands, natural vegetation, and agricultural land.

-It can take up to 2 years for bats to move into a bat house.
+It can take up to 2 years for bats to move into a bat house, and even then, only 15% of bat houses will be occupied.
 If bats do not occupy your bat house after 2 years, try moving the bat house to a new location.
+Whether or not your bat house is inhabited, by installing one, you're doing your part to help bats.

 For further detailed suggestions for attracting bats to bat houses, please see the Massachusetts Homeowner's Guide to Bats.